 The popularity of Citroen among French car brands lately could be partly explained by its wise pricing policies.
 It offers a wide range of affordable and stylish vehicles.
 Also, this company is starting to regain its fame as the maker of excellent sports cars.
 C4 Cactus and DS5 models are definitely an example of engineering excellence.

-Quality medium priced sedans and SUVs have made Renault one of the most popular French car manufacturers from the EU to Asia.
+Quality, medium-priced sedans and SUVs have made Renault one of the most popular French car manufacturers from the EU to Asia.

 The product range varies greatly.
 In addition to top-selling sedans and SUVs (like Logan and Duster), it includes family cars (Twingo supermini, Espace MPV), practical Renault Scenic, as well as sports models.

 Bugatti Veyron Sports is sometimes named the world’s fastest car.
 Another Bugatti star is its 1500-hp Chiron – the hypercar claiming a top speed of 261 mph.
-Excellent design is the characteristics that makes Bugatti vehicles stand out in the crowd.
+Excellent design is one of the characteristics that makes Bugatti vehicles stand out in the crowd.

 Other car brands

-French brand Microcar was founded in the 1984.
+French brand Microcar was founded in 1984.
 Its urban 2-seat micro car Newstreet has a fixed demand among French youth.
 16-year-old persons without a drivers’ license are allowed to drive this car model.
 There is a safety bow installed behind seats, which protects a driver and a passenger.
 The car can put on full speed 45 km/h.
 There are also two series of front wheel drive super compact cars intended for elder buyers in the program of the brand Microcar.

 The make Hommell refers to a super car created by an editor of a French car periodical specialized on motor sport and sports cars.
 The car was named after its creator Michel Hommell.
 The first model of Hommell was designed in the 1994.
 The make was engaged in creation of special cars for participation in the French action movie “Michel Vaillant: Need for Speed”.
 Three ears of wheat became the emblem of Hommell.